Shan Yan, PhD, Professor and Associate Chair for Research

 Dr. Yan:

 Dr. Yan’s achievements in research and teaching have been recognized by several honors and awards.
 He is the recipient of the 2023 EMGS Education Award from the Environmental Mutagenesis & Genomics Society (EMGS).
 Dr. Yan is granted the 2022 Outstanding Data Science Faculty Research Award from School of Data Science at UNC Charlotte.
-Dr. Yan also served on several leadership roles such as Director on the Board of Directors of the Federation of American Society For Experimental Biology (FASEB), Chair of the Publication Policy Committee of the EMGS, and Chair of the Competitive Grant Committee in the University Faculty Council at UNC Charlotte.
+Dr. Yan also served on several leadership roles such as Director on the Board of Directors of the Federation of American Society For Experimental Biology (FASEB), Chair of EMGS Awards & Honors Committee, Chair of EMGS Publication Policy Committee, and Chair of the Competitive Grant Committee in the University Faculty Council at UNC Charlotte.

 Dr. Yan has served as grant reviewer for several NIH Study Sections and NSF Review Panels.
-He has also been Associate Editor, Managing Editor or Editorial Board Member for several peer-reviewed journals including Environmental and Molecular Mutagenesis (EMM), Computational and Structural Biotechnology Journal (CSBJ), Plos ONE, and Frontiers in Cell and Developmental Biology.
-Dr. Yan has been manuscript reviewer for >50 leading scientific journals such as Science, Trends in Cell Biology (TCB), Nature Communications, Nucleic Acids Research (NAR), PNAS, Cancer Research, eLife, Cell Reports, Molecular Biology of the Cell (MBoC), and Journal of Biological Chemistry (JBC).
+He has also been Associate Editor, Managing Editor or Editorial Board Member for several peer-reviewed journals including Journal of Biological Chemistry, Environmental and Molecular Mutagenesis, Computational and Structural Biotechnology Journal, Plos ONE, and Frontiers in Cell and Developmental Biology.
+Dr. Yan has been manuscript reviewer for >50 leading scientific journals such as Science, Trends in Cell Biology, Nature Communications, Nucleic Acids Research, PNAS, Cancer Research, eLife, Cell Reports, Molecular Biology of the Cell, and Journal of Biological Chemistry.

 Yan Lab Research: